“You have fed them with the bread of tears and given them tears to drink in full measure.” Psalm 80:6

 Entrusted with this frank confession, Father Brute was deeply moved.
 He sought to reassure her grief-torn soul, and slowly Elizabeth, helped by his guidance, began to climb out of the emotional pit she had found herself in.
 But what is so amazing is her frankness.
 Nothing was held back; she was not scandalized by her own emotions, nor did she repress them.
 She let them be what they were, lived her full humanity and offered it to God.
 And Elizabeth’s words in that letter have become, to our great wonder, a source of courage and solace for us today.

-Have we not seen, in these last weeks, the anguish of violence, the horror of the deaths of our children?
+Have we not seen, in recent years, the anguish of violence, the horror of the deaths of our children?
 We need to be, like Elizabeth and Ephrem, free to let ourselves weep, to cry out to the Lord, and to let Him tenderly heal us.

 In prayer and friendship, the saints live freely.
 Let us ask them for help.